 - access to torture and trauma counseling.

-AUSCO teachers utilise a variety of teaching methods throughout the course including brainstorming, simulations, case studies, debates, discussions, problem solving and role plays.
-DIAC also provides classroom and reference materials such as videos and DVDs, maps, posters, newspapers, and books about Australia.
-A student handbook is supplied to participants and provides information on all AUSCO topics as well as a copy of the Beginning a Life in Australia booklet available in various client languages which is also available on the Department’s YouTube channel.
+AUSCO teachers use a variety of teaching methods throughout the course including brainstorming, simulations, case studies, debates, discussions, problem solving and role plays.
+A student handbook is supplied to participants and provides information on all AUSCO topics as well as a video on the Australian settlement journey available in various client languages which is also available on the Department’s YouTube channel.